-According to the CDC, 47% of the U.S. Population over the age over 30 have mild to severe forms of gum disease (periodontitis)1.
+According to the CDC, 47% of the U.S. population over the age of 30 have mild to severe forms of gum disease (periodontitis)1.
 For people over the age of 65, the prevalence of gum diseases rises to 64% of the entire U.S. Population.
 Gum disease can easily be prevented by taking proper care of your mouth.
 That’s why we have spent over 35 hours of research in order to determine what the best water flosser available.
 Our top pick after all the research was the Waterpik WP-660.

-When sitting in the chair at the dentist office and hearing the dental hygienist asking you how often you floss, you likely ponder over whether fudging the information or coming clean.
-But as your breath stinks, food debris is lodged between your teeth, and the tartar build up from excessive plaque the truth becomes evident; you likely haven’t water flossed in the weeks, months, or (gasp) years prior to the appointment.
+When sitting in the chair at the dentist’s office and hearing the dental hygienist asking you how often you floss, you likely ponder over whether fudging the information or coming clean.
+But as your breath stinks, food debris is lodged between your teeth, and the tartar build-up from excessive plaque the truth becomes evident; you likely haven’t water flossed in the weeks, months, or (gasp) years prior to the appointment.
 Don’t worry you are not alone.
 However, millions of Americans are beginning to incorporate a water flosser into their daily dental regimen, and you should too.
-It’s quick, effective, and comfortable way to get you on the right track to proper dental hygiene.
+It’s a quick, effective, and comfortable way to get you on the right track to proper dental hygiene.

-If you are dating, trying to cure a smelly breath that even the most popular mouth washes just simply can’t stand against, a water flosser is a critical component to fighting gum disease that allows this bacteria to fester within your mouth throughout the day, leaving your mouth less than optimal when it comes to smell and general cleanliness.
+If you are dating, trying to cure a smelly breath that even the most popular mouthwashes just simply can’t stand against, a water flosser is a critical component to fighting gum disease that allows this bacteria to fester within your mouth throughout the day, leaving your mouth less than optimal when it comes to smell and general cleanliness.

 During our review process, we fell in love with the WP-660.
-The WP-660 simply delivered the best over all performance, value, and construction.
-Also its replaceable tips and impressive multi-year warranty will last not just for the next six months, but for years.
+The WP-660 simply delivered the best overall performance, value, and construction.
+Also, its replaceable tips and impressive multi-year warranty will last not just for the next six months, but for years.

-Our second choice was the H2ofloss which delivers not only all the pressure settings available in the WP-660, but also includes several tips that will not only be good for you, but an entire family as well.
+Our second choice was the H2ofloss which delivers not only all the pressure settings available in the WP-660, but also includes several tips that will not only be good for you but an entire family as well.